sabre1041/cloudnativesecuritycon-workload-identity-tutorial/docs/tutorial6.md

 ```

 > **Kind:**
 > We will be running curl commands.
-Because we are using self-signed certificate, we must put the -k for all our curl commands:
+Because we are using self-signed certificate, we must put set the default `SSL_CERT_FILE`:
 > ```shell
-> echo "-k" > ~/.curlrc
+> export SSL_CERT_FILE=wildcard-tls.crt
 > ```

 Once inside the container, A SPIFFE identity can be obtained using the `spire-agent` CLI which is included within the container.
 The location SPIRE socket within the container is exposed via the `SOCKETFILE` environment variable.